In this Article

 3. Third Trimester

-During the last trimester, your heart will not be at its peak of pumping blood.
+During the last trimester, your heart will be at its peak of pumping blood.
 It will pump 40% to 90% more blood than it did in your pre-pregnancy days.
 This is to ensure that the rapidly growing foetus receives the oxygen and all the nutrients it requires.
-It also prepares your body for labour during which your heart rate will spike due to the contractions and pain.
+It also prepares your body for labour during which your heart rate will spike due to contractions and pain.

 Heart palpitations or an increase in heart rate during pregnancy is usually a sign of a healthy pregnancy.
 This means that your body is working hard to ensure that your baby gets the oxygen and essential nutrients to develop healthily.